Get Started with Dental Intraoral Photos

 If you are just starting out, I recommend getting an affordable DSLR camera.
 The two major brands are Nikon and Canon.
 With these two, there is a similar Coke vs. Pepsi war.

-Not because I cheer for the stepchild but because the camera allows for focus peaking.
-Focus peaking is a feature that is underrated until the patient is dismissed and you sit to view the images on your computer to realize that the main area that you need to capture is blurry.
-Not much information on Sony cameras at this point for dental photography and light compatibility.
+Focus peaking is a feature that is underrated until the patient is dismissed and you sit to view the images on your computer to realize that the main area of your image is blurry.

 What lens do I need for dental photography?